elementor/elementor-developers-docs/src/managers/registering-widgets.md

 # Registering Widgets

-When you create new [Elementor Widgets](/widgets/) you need to register them to let the **Widgets Manager** know them.
+When you create new [Elementor widgets](/widgets/), you must register them.
 The registration process is done by hooking to the `elementor/widgets/widgets_registered` action hook.

 ## Registering New Widgets